 The Rainbow Grocery, down from the Rainbow Motel, opens at seven.
 The Rainbow gas station, next to the Rainbow Grocery, is open but their coffee is not worth a pause much less a full blown stop.

-Across the highway, as fifth wheels and pickup trucks pound past me, the new Gallery Coffee Shop has lights on inside.
+Across the highway, as fifth wheels and pickup trucks pound past me, the new Gallery Coffee Shop has lights on and movement inside.

 Waiting for seven thirty, in front of the coffee shop’s locked front door, with last night’s raindrops still beaded on outside tables and chairs, I find a dry spot and watch a delicate hummingbird.

 He sticks his proboscis into one of the plastic flowers of the hummingbird feeder.

 When I raise my phone to capture his image, he jets away.

 When the shop’s proprietor sees me outside, he unlocks early and I have coffee and a pecan fried pie made by the Amish in nearby Monte Vista and talk art.

 The western art on display took Frank thirty years to get to the point he can finish a small canvas in weeks instead of months and he tells me about his ” process of art. ”